Experiential Learning

 - Have declared a major,

-- Be in good academic and disciplinary standing with no pending judicial actions, and
+- Be in good academic and student conduct standing with no pending judicial actions or student conduct sanctions, and

 - Be otherwise eligible to register on campus at CWRU for the proposed semester(s) (no financial holds, e.g.).